 Embraer, one of the world’s largest aircraft manufacturers, received a $1.3bn development order from the Brazilian Air Force (FAB) for KC-390 medium-weight military transport jet in April 2009.
 The new high-wing aircraft made its first flight in February 2015.

-Features of the KC-390 will be in compliance with the new National Defence Strategy and meet the needs of the FAB.
-The new aircraft will replace 22 Lockheed Martin C-130E/H and KC-130 that are currently a part of the FAB.
+The KC-390 complies with the requirements of the new National Defence Strategy and meets the needs of the FAB.
+It will eventually replace the FAB’s Lockheed Martin C-130E/H and KC-130 aircraft.

 Orders and deliveries